mirandarae/Bio-Design-Challenge/README.md

-# Spring 2019 Bio Design
+# Spring 2019 Bio Art & Design
 Hi, everyone!
 My name is Miranda Chun and I am a third-year photography and liberal arts student at UNM.
 Here I have established the soon-to-be home for all documentation of my soon-to-be work as a burgeoning Bio Artist.

 I'll be honest - I am completely new to all things Bio Design.